+Hey!!
+Should you check out this article?
+Don’t hesitate!
+These solutions are made for you, explained, with brief concept overviews to clear your doubts.
+In a world full of numbers, statistics help us find meaning.
 Statistics is one of the important topics in the Class 9 NCERT syllabus.
-Statistics is a powerful branch of mathematics that helps us systematically collect, organize, and interpret data, allowing us to analyze large amounts of information in a clear and insightful manner.
+It is a powerful branch of mathematics that helps us systematically collect, organise, and interpret data, allowing us to analyse large amounts of information clearly and insightfully.
 For instance, we will use statistics to know the average marks of a class and the maximum average age of college students.
-The main parts of statistics include data collection, data presentation (like tables and graphs), and data analysis (like finding the mean, median, and mode).
-It is beneficial in everyday life and plenty of fields.
-These NCERT solutions are created by the expert team at Careers360, keeping in mind the latest CBSE syllabus.
-In statistics class 9, the numbers or facts are collected for a purpose, and the collection is called data.
+The main components of statistics include data collection, data presentation (such as tables and graphs), and data analysis (including finding the mean, median, and mode).
+It is beneficial in everyday life and in plenty of fields.
+These NCERT solutions for Class 9 are created by the expert team at Careers360, keeping in mind the latest NCERT syllabus.
+NCERT Solutions are trusted by teachers for building a strong foundation in concepts.

 Serial Number | Causes | Female fatality rate (%) |